 Through Executive Orders, the President has delegated certain functions and responsibilities vested to him by the FWPCA and CERCLA to the EPA and the USCG.
 Under CERCLA, the Hazardous Substance Response Trust Fund has been set up to fund federal responses to hazardous substances, pollutants, or contaminants, as defined by CERCLA that may present an imminent or substantial threat to public health or the environment.
 Responses to discharges of petroleum products are specifically excluded from CERCLA.
 Section 311 of the Clean Water Act, as amended by OPA 90, established the OSLTF for response to discharges of petroleum products.

 Response includes conducting NRDAs and paying claims for removal costs or damages.
 EPA and the USCG both have access to both funds through MOUs established between both agencies.
-Only costs incurred during containment, countermeasures, cleanup, and disposal (Phase III) during a federal response to an oil pollution incident are recoverable from the Pollution Fund (311 (k)) and must be certified as Phase III costs by the OSC.
-The NCP contains information and procedures with regard to both the FWPCA and CERCLA and contains sections dealing with documentation and cost recovery for both acts.
+Costs incurred during assessment, containment, countermeasures, cleanup, and disposal during a federal response to an oil pollution incident are generally eligible for recovery from the Pollution Fund.
+The NCP contains information and procedures regarding both the FWPCA and CERCLA and contains sections dealing with documentation and cost recovery for both acts.
 USCG Commandant Instruction 16465.1 defines documentation for enforcement and cost recovery.
 The instruction is incorporated into this plan by reference.